Sumanpradhan1706/ACREDIA-STELLAR/README.md

 ## 📄 License

-This project is currently **unlicensed**.
-All rights reserved.
+## License

-For licensing inquiries, please contact us.
+This project is licensed under the MIT License.
+See the [LICENSE](./LICENSE) file for details.

 ---